-Chilblains (pernio) is an uncommon reaction that may occur with repeated exposure to cold.
-Symptoms include itching, pain, redness, swelling, and, in rare cases, discolored areas or blisters on the affected area (usually the leg or fingers).
+Chilblains (pernio) is an uncommon reaction that may occur with repeated exposure to dry cold.
+Symptoms include itching, pain, redness, swelling, and, in rare cases, discolored areas or blisters on the affected area (usually the front of the lower leg or the top surface of the fingers).
 The condition is uncomfortable and recurrent but not serious.
 Preventing exposure to cold is the best treatment.
 Nifedipine, limaprost, or corticosteroids, taken by mouth, sometimes relieve symptoms.
 Avoiding nicotine may help.

 |Select Brand Names